irissorg/gypsy-traveller-intersectionality/content/05 voices/index.md

 As far as accommodation, anytime we’d shift (‘shifting’ is a Scottish Traveller term for ‘going on the road’) we’d get chased.
 You wouldn’t be on a camp a day or two before the polis (Police) would come down and tell you you’ve got to move.
 So, you could never settle in one place.

 I really don’t feel our culture and community is understood.
 Like I’ve had one experience a lot – like when I was with my friend his family would be like, ‘oh the Gypsies down there’, an’ I’d be like no, that’s Showfolk, that’s no Travellers – that’s no my folk.
 An’ ye dinnae say Gypsy because I find that offensive.
 But every single time, even though I explained it they’d still say ‘oh I saw the Gypsies doon there’.
-I’d be like it’s no, but it’s people mansplaining[^2] your own culture back to you when they know nothing about it – if that makes sense?
+I’d be like it’s no, but it’s people mansplaining [1](#footnotes) your own culture back to you when they know nothing about it – if that makes sense?

 > ...people mansplaining your own culture back to you when they know nothing about it.